kylefmohr/Play_Random_SRXD_Custom/README.md

 If you find a bug or have anything you think should be change, opening issues and pull requests is always welcome!

+### Known issues:

+If you're already in-game and press the button to download a new random custom song, you will get an error if you're still in the custom song selection screen.
+You can workaroud this simply by going back to the SRXD main menu before pressing the button.

 ### On MacOS only:

 Upon first launch of the script, you'll get a pop-up prompting you to allow input monitoring for this program, you must do so for it to work.
 Additionally, every time you start the program, it will print out a message that says "This process is not trusted!
 Input event monitoring will not be possible until it is added to accessibility clients." **regardless of whether you've given it input monitoring permissions or not**.
 This can be safely ignored.